telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/appearance/modify-event-styling-on-databound.md

 ---
 title: Modify Event Styling on databound
 page_title: Modify Event Styling on databound | Kendo UI Scheduler
-description: "Learn how to use databound events to modify the event styling in a Kendo UI Scheduler widget."
+description: "Learn how to use the databound event to modify the event styling in a Kendo UI Scheduler widget."
+previous_url: /controls/scheduling/scheduler/how-to/modify-event-styling-on-databound
 slug: howto_modifyeventstyling_ondatabound_scheduler
 ---

 # Modify Event Styling on databound

+Your project might require you to modify the styling of an event in the Scheduler.

-The example below demonstrates how to use the `databound` event to modify the event styling in the Kendo UI Scheduler widget.
+The following example demonstrates how to achieve this by using the `databound` event.

 ###### Example